Neutron-Diffraction Measurements of an Antiferromagnetic Semiconducting Phase in the Vicinity of the High-Temperature Superconducting State of K$_x$Fe$_{2-y}$Se$_2$

 We use neutron diffraction to study the structure, magnetic order and stoichiometry of a series of K$_x$Fe$_{2-y}$Se$_2$ compounds.
-High quality single crystals were grown with the Bridgman technique as described elsewhere in detail \cite{zhao1}.
-The transport properties are characterized by the in-plane resistivity which displays insulating, semiconducting or superconducting behavior (Fig. 1a).These results are similar to those in previous reports \cite{xianhui,donglai1}.
-The neutron scattering measurements were carried out on HB-3A four circle single-crystal diffractometer at the High-Flux Isotope Reactor at the Oak Ridge National Laboratory.
+High quality single crystals were grown with the Bridgman technique, as described elsewhere in detail \cite{zhao1}.
+The transport properties are characterized by the in-plane resistivity which displays insulating, semiconducting, or superconducting behavior [Fig. \hyperref[fig1]{1(a)}].
+These results are similar to those in previous reports \cite{donglai1}.
+The neutron scattering measurements were carried out on the HB-3A four-circle single-crystal diffractometer at the High-Flux Isotope Reactor at the Oak Ridge National Laboratory.
 The neutron wavelength employed was $1.000$ $\AA$ using a bent perfect Si-331 monochromator.
 No higher order neutron reflection is allowed with this experimental setup.
-We define the wave vector $Q$ at ($q_x$, $q_y$, $q_z$) as ($h$, $k$, $l$)= ($q_xa/2\pi$, $q_ya/2\pi$, $q_zc/2\pi$) reciprocal lattice units (r.l.u.) in the orthorhombic unit cell to facilitate comparison with the iron pnictides.
-The neutron diffraction data refinements are based on more than $200$ magnetic and nuclear reflections with the program FULLPROF \cite{fullprof}.
+We define the wave vector $Q$ at ($q_x$, $q_y$, $q_z$) as ($h$, $k$, $l$)= ($q_xa/2\pi$, $q_ya/2\pi$, $q_zc/2\pi$) reciprocal lattice units in the orthorhombic unit cell to facilitate comparison with the iron pnictides.
+The neutron-diffraction data refinements are based on more than $200$ magnetic and nuclear reflections with the program FULLPROF \cite{fullprof}.

-Fig. 1b and 1c display the magnetic and nuclear peaks associated the $\sqrt{5} \times \sqrt{5}$ reconstruction at $5$ K in the insulating sample.
-These superstructure peaks can be fully described with the $\sqrt{5} \times \sqrt{5}$ block AF order and iron vacancy order, consistent with the results reported previously \cite{weibao,meng,ye}.
-Our Rietveld refinements suggest that this sample has a pure K$_2$Fe$_4$Se$_5$ (245) phase (or K$_{0.8}$Fe$_{1.6}$Se$_2$) with a magnetic moment $\sim 3.2(1)$ $\mu_B$ (Table 1).
+Fig. \hyperref[fig1]{1(b)} and \hyperref[fig1]{1(c)} display the magnetic and nuclear peaks associated with the $\sqrt{5} \times \sqrt{5}$ reconstruction at $5$ K in the insulating sample.
+These superstructure peaks can be fully described with the $\sqrt{5} \times \sqrt{5}$ block AFM order and iron vacancy order, consistent with the results reported previously \cite{weibao,ye,meng}.
+Our refinements suggest that this sample has a pure K$_2$Fe$_4$Se$_5$ (245) phase (or K$_{0.8}$Fe$_{1.6}$Se$_2$) with a magnetic moment $\sim 3.2(1)$ $\mu_B$ (Table \ref{table}).